tejess/tejessri.github.io/_pages/about.md

 My current research interests are in **Speech Processing and NLP**.
 Specifically, I have been working towards creating lightweight architectures in my previous and current works on Speech Processing.
 In my work with NLP, I have focused on exploring the use of LLMs as tools.
 The following are some directions I would love to explore in the near future:
 * development of foundation models for Audio
-* interpretability of models (both audio and
+* interpretability of models (for both Audio and Text)
 * multi-agent frameworks

 I am currently interning at Lawrence Livermore National Labs, where I am working on LLM evaluation and benchmarking.